crantok/justinhellings.uk/input/index.md

 ---
-html-head-title: Free Life Coaching
+html-head-title: Free Life Coaching Session
 ---
-## Free life coaching available
+## Free introductory coaching session

-For a limited time, I am offering coaching for free.
-No, there's no catch while I have places available.
-I explain why I am doing this on the <a href="/prices">Prices page</a>.
+For a limited time, I am oferring all new clients the chance to have one free life coaching session.
+No, there are no strings attached.
+If you decide that one session was all you needed, then congratulations and I'm glad I could help.
 Please <a href="#contact">contact me</a> now if you want to take advantage of this offer.

 ## Phone, video-call, or in person